 - Participation (through i>clickers) in the class response system.
 Weighted 10% of the course mark. - Assigned readings, including webpages.
-(Tested by participation in the class response system and included in the participation mark.) - Four questions in which you "interrogate the text" of the Trajan-Pliny Correspondence with possible answers of a historical character.
-Interrogating the text means asking questions about the origin, purpose, and character of the document, looking for clues to the circumstances of its writing, and analyzing the author's meaning.
-Please try to submit it (according to instructions to be provided) by 9 a.m. on Monday January 15, 2018, in .doc or .docx format.
-However, there is no penalty for late submission or for non-completion.
+(Tested by participation in the class response system and included in the participation mark.) - Five questions of historical interest regarding the Trajan-Pliny Correspondence with possible answers.
+Please try to submit it by 9 a.m. on Monday, September 18, 2014, by uploading it electronically into Blackboard (in .doc or .docx format).
+However, there is no penalty for late submission.
 You may format it in outline or point form.
-Your four questions should be helpful in interpreting a primary source, and for each question, suggest one or more possible answers with support from the Trajan-Pliny text.
+Ask five questions that are appropriate to primary source analysis, and for each question, suggest one or more possible answers with support from the Trajan-Pliny text.
 Two double-spaced pages should be enough; try not to exceed this limit.
 This assignment will receive a notional mark which will have no weight.
-You should revise it and include it in your Course Portfolio; and then its mark will be included in the mark for the Course Portfolio, Part 2.

-- On-line quizzes.
+You should revise it and include it in your Course Portfolio; and then its mark will be included in the mark for the Course Portfolio. - On-line quizzes.
 These are multiple-choice quizzes, available on "Blackboard".
 Each quiz will cover the weekly assignment of secondary source readings, and the quiz must be taken during the week up to 2:00 p.m. on the day of the class for which it is assigned.
-"Secondary source readings" means the assigned readings from the González textbook, the assigned course webpages (excluding links), and for the weeks ending March 15, 29, and April 5, the online secondary source readings as assigned.
-There is no quiz on March 22.
+"Secondary source readings" means the assigned readings from the González textbook, the assigned course webpages (excluding links), and for the weeks ending November 20 and December 4, the online secondary source readings as assigned.
 The quizzes never cover the primary source readings but ONLY the secondary source readings.
 The questions are designed to test your familiarity with the reading, not your interpretation of the material.
 These will be weighted 10% of the course mark. - A course portfolio.
-It is due on the last day of class, April 5.
+It is due on the last day of class, December 4.
 It will be weighted 30% of the course mark.
-See instructions below. - A short essay (about four or five pages double-spaced) on the Perpetuadocment , due on February 1.
+See instructions below. - A short essay (about five pages double-spaced) on Perpetua, due on October 2.
 It is weighted 25% of the course mark.
 See instructions below. - Your choice of one other alternative from the list below.
 Each is weighted 25% of the course mark.
 Your choice should be determined according to your interests and learning style.
 (Note: If you do an extra Alternative, your best 100% will be used for your final course mark.
 That is, if you're unhappy with one of your marks, you can exclude it by doing extra work of better quality.)